Introduction to SQL Server 2016 Hybrid Cloud

 The Backup Compression (SQL Server) feature enables you to create a backup, which is smaller than an uncompressed backup of the same data.
 Compressing a backup needs less device I/O and therefore usually increases backup speed significantly.
 This can bring great benefits when storing backup files in Windows Azure Storage.

-The SQL Server Managed Backup to Windows Azure feature enables you to automatically backup SQL Server databases to Windows Azure Storage.
+The SQL Server Managed Backup to Microsoft Azure feature enables you to automatically backup SQL Server databases to Windows Azure Storage.
 With this feature, you can configure SQL Server to manage the backup strategy and schedule backups for a single database, or several databases, or set defaults at the instance level.

 The SQL Server Backup to Windows Azure Tool enables backup to Windows Azure Blob Storage and encrypts and compresses SQL Server backups stored locally or in the cloud.
 This tool enables a single cloud backup strategy across for several versions of SQL Server, such as SQL Server 2005, 2008, 2008 R2, and 2014.